rendall/icebreakers/QUESTIONS.md

   * What was your dream job as a child?
   * What was your favorite book growing up?
   * What was your favorite food as a child?
-  * What was your first job?
-  * What wastes the most time in your day to day life?
   * What would be your ideal time to wake up every day?
   * What would you do if you had an extra hour in the day?
   * What's a New Year's Resolution you made but never kept?